Le programme de la formation

 Compétences à acquérir :

-The objective of this course is to learn how to recognize, manipulate and solve a relatively large class of emerging convex problems in areas such as, for example, learning, finance or signal processing.
+The objective of this course is to introduce the students to classical and modern methods for the optimization of (mostly convex) objectives, possibly nonsmooth or high dimensional.
+These arise in areas such as learning, finance or signal processing.

-Valuation of financial assets by absence of arbitrage
+- Valuation of financial assets and arbitrage

-Valuation of financial assets by absence of arbitrage
+Valuation of financial assets and arbitrage

 Ects : 6